 - consider additional framework to support snow load

 I personally think it comes down to personal choice and budget.
 Polycarbonate roof sheets are said to last longer.
 So if you have the budget, I’d go that way.

 If I have to redo the roof again, I will likely go white translucent polycarbonate and put up with the overlapping grit again.

 Just read all the fine print on your chosen roofing, because I sure didn’t.

 And now that I have an opaque white pvc roof, will this choice ultimately be ok?

-While I lost some sunlight, I gained a super pretty white ceiling with a stunning plantation vibe… which is much prettier than what I had.
+While I lost some interior light, I gained a super pretty white ceiling with a stunning plantation vibe… which is much prettier than what I had.